tjhickey724/reactnative/courses/cs153aSum23Brandeis.md

 [https://geocoding.geo.census.gov/geocoder/locations/onelineaddress?address=415%20South%20St%20Waltham%20MA&benchmark=2020&format=json](https://geocoding.geo.census.gov/geocoder/locations/onelineaddress?address=415%20South%20St%20Waltham%20MA&benchmark=2020&format=json)

 The file [lib/weatherAPI.js](../code/AwesomeProject/lib/weatherAPI.js) has functions for accessing these APIs and we'll use these to create a simplet weather phone app.
+This example uses the [axios package](https://www.npmjs.com/package/axios) instead of the built-in fetch command.
+Both are quite commonly used in web and mobile app development.

 Next we look into [AsyncStorage](https://reactnative.dev/docs/asyncstorage) which provides a way of persisting data when the app is closed and the reopened.